Do you want the good news or bad news … no wait, actually it’s not bad news, it’s simply the truth.

-I’ll preface this by sharing the bad news: You can’t spot-reduce belly fat by working that muscle group more frequently.
+So let’s start there.
+Are you ready?
+Ok… the truth is, when it comes to fat loss, you can’t spot reduce by working that muscle group more frequently.
 There are no exercises that target fat loss in specific areas on your body.
-So doing more oblique crunches and leg-raises won’t remove belly fat faster (unfortunately.)
+So doing more oblique crunches and leg-raises won’t remove belly fat faster (unfortunately).

-What these exercises WILL do though, is strengthen and define your abdominal muscles so that when you get leaner your tummy looks more chiseled.
+What these exercises WILL do though, is strengthen and define your abdominal muscles so that when you get leaner you will have more definition.
 The same goes for any exercises for other muscle groups; squats, overhead presses, triceps extensions, etc. Doing these exercises is not going to burn more fat on those areas of your body.

 What you’re doing when you resistance train is improving your muscular endurance and increasing the size and strength of that muscle group so your physique will look more defined over time (as long as you are following the right nutrition plan as well, of course).
-This is the result people are after when they say they want to “tone up.”
+As well as working to promote fat loss and drop body fat percentage.
+This is the result people are usually after when they say they want to “tone up,” get leaner or even the blanket statement of lose weight.

-Big changes take a long time, for the record; so don’t fear that you will get “bulky” because you are lifting weights.
+And for the record, big changes are going to take time, so don’t fear that you will get “bulky” because you are lifting weights.
 If your goal is fat loss, resistance training will be an essential part of your program because the more muscle you have on your frame, the more energy you expend at rest.
-More muscle = more calories burned even when you aren’t doing anything.
+More muscle = more calories burned even when you aren’t doing anything!

-Here are a few things you can do to promote both overall fat-loss as well as belly-specific fat-loss:
+Here are 4 of the most beneficial things you can do to promote both overall fat-loss as well as reduce belly fat.

 Insulin is the hormone that your body releases in response to the rise in blood glucose levels after you’ve eaten a meal.
 It regulates the metabolism of what you consume; proteins, fats, and especially glucose, by promoting the absorption of these molecules from the bloodstream into fat, liver and skeletal muscle cells.
 This is referred to as “nutrient partitioning.”